sidpremkumar/Fancy/README.md

-### Note: Genious has changed their Website so this currently does not work anymore 😔
+### Note: Genius has changed their Website so this currently does not work anymore 😔

 ## Fancy
 ![alt text](/fancy_header.jpg)